-- Follow the advice provided by TR 24772-1 clause 6.11.5. - Maintain the same type to avoid errors introduced through conversions. - Always cast the value returned by malloc to an appropriate type - Heed compiler warnings that are issued for pointer conversion instances.
-The decision may be made to avoid all conversions so any warnings must be addressed.
-Note that casting into and out of void \ pointers will most likely not generate a compiler warning as this is valid in C.
+- Follow the advice provided by TR 24772-1 clause 6.11.5. - Maintain the same type to avoid errors introduced through conversions. - Use a macro to cast the value returned by malloc to the correct type - Heed compiler warnings that are issued for pointer conversion instances.